-A comparison of the typical model-based methods is summarized in Table \ref{tab:LP_table}.
-It can be seen that 1) polynomial model and one-parameter division model are most commonly used; 2) usually less than five orders are used in the polynomial model; 3) the size of the training image is small, e.g., $256 \times 256$, and 4) each model is trained using different synthetic datasets.
+Comparisons of the typical model-based methods are summarized in Table \ref{tab:LP_table}.
+It can be seen that 1) the polynomial model and the one-parameter division model are most commonly used; 2) usually less than five orders are used in the polynomial model; 3) the size of the training image is small, e.g., $256 \times 256$, and 4) each model is trained using different synthetic datasets.
 The synthetic datasets are different from each other in two aspects, the standard image datasets and the distortion models.
 Some of them use different standard image datasets, or use the same image dataset but with different distortion models, or are different in both.